keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 ## Spring Boot adapter tests

 Currently, we are testing Spring Boot with three different containers `Tomcat 8`, `Undertow` and `Jetty 9.4`.
-We are testing various versions of Spring Boot 2.x.
-All versions are specified in [root pom.xml](../../pom.xml) (i.e. see properties `spring-boot24.version` and `spring-boot26.version`).
+We are testing with Spring Boot 2.7.
+The version is specified in [root pom.xml](../../pom.xml) (i.e. see property `spring-boot27.version`).
 To run tests execute following command.
-Default version of Spring Boot is 2.4.x, to run tests with version 2.6.x add profile `-Pspringboot26`.
+Default version of Spring Boot is 2.7.x, there is also a profile `-Pspringboot27`.

 ```
 mvn -f testsuite/integration-arquillian/tests/other/springboot-tests/pom.xml \
     clean test \
     -Dadapter.container=[tomcat|undertow|jetty94] \
-    [-Pspringboot26]
+    [-Pspringboot27]
 ```

 ## Base UI tests